shuddha2021/invoicechaser-chatgpt-app/README.md

 - Reminder scheduling (send nudges on a cadence)
 - Team mode (shared templates + roles)

+## Status

+InvoiceChaser is currently under review for the ChatGPT Apps Directory.

+Monetization options and commercial offerings may be introduced in a future release.

 ## Get updates / Contact

 - X: @yourhandle